Funtime (manufacturer): History

 In 1998, Funtime was established in the suburb of Bundall on the Gold Coast, Australia.
 Shortly after, the company opened a small amusement park in Surfers Paradise, a nearby Gold Coast suburb.
 At the time, the amusement park was known as Adrenalin Park and featured the company's Sling Shot and Vomatron rides.

 In 2010, Funtime threatened legal action against Dutch amusement ride manufacturer, Mondial, after that company unveiled the WindSeeker which bears similarities to Funtime's patented Star Flyer ride.
 Mondial responded to the threat by stating that "there is no merit to Funtime's claim".
 The matter did not progress.

 In 2015 Funtime and Ride Entertainment Group partnered to open 2 Sing Shot rides at Canada’s Wonderland (Vaughn, Ontario, Canada) and Carowinds (Charlotte, North Carolina, USA).
 They would both continue to open additional rides in North America, as well as beginning to unveil Star Flyers at Six Flag amusement parks under this partnership.

+On June 1, 2018, Unicorp opened a new Star Flyer in Orlando that marked the world tallest Star Flyer of 400 ft above ground and was manufactured by Funtime.